Diabetes - what to ask your doctor - type 2

 Ask your provider about symptoms that you are having if they have not been discussed.
 Tell your provider about blurred vision, skin changes, depression, reactions at injection sites, sexual dysfunction, tooth pain, muscle pain, or nausea.

-Ask your provider about vaccinations you should have like the flu shot, hepatitis B, or pneumonia vaccines.
+Ask your provider about vaccinations you should have like the COVID-19 vaccine, flu shot, hepatitis B, or pneumococcal (pneumonia) vaccines.

 How should I take care of my diabetes when I travel?